Hercules (DC Comics): One Year Later

 A revamped Hercules reappears during the events of One Year Later.
-Now shaven and bearing an updated version of the armor worn in the Hercules Unbound series, his place in the Wonder Woman comic has been renewed as a fellow agent of Olympus, who occasionally aids Diana and even replaces her in battle.
+Now shaven and bearing an updated version of the armor worn in the Hercules Unbound series, his place in the Wonder Woman comic is renewed as a fellow agent of Olympus, who occasionally aids Diana and even replaces her in battle.
 He is referred to as "Wonder Man" by Cheetah and Nemesis.
 He temporarily sets up base in the Greek Embassy.

 Wonder Woman (vol. 3) #4 reveals that Hercules lied about his reasons for returning to Earth.
 As one of the inhabitants of Olympus who rejected Athena's decision to remove themselves from the mortal realm, Hercules journeyed to Tartarus in hopes of recruiting Ares to aid him in returning to Earth.
 Instead, he found Circe who, upon hearing Hercules' story and not wanting to spend eternity in limbo with Athena, decided to partner with Hercules instead.
 This did not last long, as Circe betrayed him.
 The two part as enemies once Circe magically binds him to a rock.

-Some time before the events of Wonder Girl, but after the events of "Who Is Wonder Woman?", Hercules encounters and battles Gog (who is killing gods and those who claim to be gods).
+Some time before the events of Wonder Girl, but after the events of "Who Is Wonder Woman?", Hercules encounters and battles Gog, who is killing gods.
 After suffering a blast from Gog's staff, Hercules is incapacitated and encounters Superman and his Earth-22 counterpart.
 He enters into combat with the two of them, but is ultimately defeated.
 Hercules' physical appearance here is closer to the one seen in "Who Is Wonder Woman?".
 In addition, he is described as a "god" (and not a demigod, as in Wonder Girl) and wears gold bracelets instead of the gray shackles Zeus will place on him as punishment.